 - 1/3 c. chopped turkey ham

-The fifth and last item that Canyon Bakehouse share with me is their hamburger buns.
+The fifth and last item that Canyon Bakehouse shared with me is their hamburger buns.
 I’ve had these before, as the Aunt Millie’s outlet in Lansing at one point carried them in their store.
-Fresh from the package they are super soft and are covered in little sesame seeds.
-It makes me think of restaurant style buns.
+Fresh from the package they are super soft.
 We had leftover turkey from my family Christmas celebration, which we turned into barbecue sandwiches.
 It was DELICIOUS.
 Plus, each 200 calorie bun has 4 grams of fiber and 4 grams of protein.

 **I was given free product, but was not paid for my opinions.
 My ideas and comments are my own.